Violet Rollergirl’s Cryptocurrency Quick(est) Start

 - Sign up for an account at a cryptocurrency exchange.

-- This is the crypto equivalent of the foreign currency exchange at the airport.
+- This is the crypto equivalent of the foreign currency exchange at airports.

-- Link your bank account or other traditional payment method (like a debit card) to your crypto exchange account.
+- Link your bank account or other traditional payment method (like a debit card) to your cryptocurrency exchange account.

 - Use the exchange to buy crypto (really exchange fiat money for crypto money) that your companion or creator accepts.
-If you’re not sure, ask your worker what crypto they’d like you to buy.
+If you’re not sure which to buy, ask your worker what crypto they’re willing to accept from you.

 - Finally, make your payment by sending the crypto you bought to your worker.